Taylor Swift named Billboard woman of the year

-LOS ANGELES Singer-songwriter Taylor Swift was named Billboard's woman of the year on Tuesday, becoming the youngest artist ever to receive the honor.
+LOS ANGELES Singer-songwriter Taylor Swift was named Billboard's woman of the year on Tuesday, becoming the youngest artist ever to receive the honour.

 The 21 year-old country-pop crossover artist has won four Grammys and her five-time platinum selling album "Speak Now" has been one of 2011's biggest sellers in the United States.
 Eleven of the 14 tracks made their way onto the Billboard Hot 100 charts in a single week earlier this year.